Galeria-Kaufhof/ha-jobs/README.md

 Support for distributed, highly available (batch) singleton jobs, with job scheduling, locking, supervision and job status persistence.
 Implemented with Scala, Akka and Cassandra.

+## New in 1.7.5

+- added user interface for monitoring and triggering jobs

 ## New in 1.7.4

 - Stability improvements of unit tests.
 Previous version should be avoided.